 The Communications Workgroup is led by Kim Kelly, NY.
 The intent of this workgroup is to support the work of Cancer Council members by ensuring members are informed of opportunities to strengthen their skills, knowledge, and relationships.
 This workgroup is a conduit between our national partners and members, and it helps to ensure the dissemination of important information and tools.
 This workgroup is responsible for maintaining communication channels such as the Cancer Council website and the Cancer Council Newsletter.
 The workgroup strives to keep members up-to-date on Council and workgroup activities, promote engagement among Cancer Council membership, and inform about upcoming learning opportunities sponsored by the Council.
 The workgroup meets monthly or bi-monthly depending on project needs.
 Workgroup members do not need to have a communications background to participate.

-The Palliative Care and Survivorship Workgroup is led by Audra Putt, MI, and Jenn Klus, CO.
+The Palliative Care and Survivorship Workgroup is currently looking for a leader or co-leaders.
 This workgroup brings together Cancer Council members to support work related to palliative care and survivorship.
 The intent of this workgroup is to provide a platform to share knowledge, barriers, successes, best practices, and experience related to advancing palliative and survivorship care.
 This workgroup meets quarterly and is open to anyone interested in survivorship and palliative care.

 As a member of the NACDD Cancer Council, you have at your fingertips a network of more than 400 cancer prevention and control professionals!
 Our experienced Program Directors and Program Managers can be our greatest resource to help work through challenges we face managing a CDC-funded cancer program.